zerozero-username/manager-app/README.md

 # manager-app
-A pet project in python to learn how to handle sqlite and eventually graphs
+A pet project in python to learn how to handle databases and eventually graphs